zobront/nft-snapshot/README.md

 2) Fill out the options at the top of the script:

 - TOKEN_ADDRESS: Address of the token on the chain in question, formatted as "0x..."
+- STARTING_TOKEN_ID: The script will start checking owners at this ID (defaults to 0).
-- HIGHEST_TOKEN_ID: The script will run on IDs from 0 up to this number (inclusive).
+- HIGHEST_TOKEN_ID: The script will check owners of IDs up to this number (inclusive).
 - PROVIDER_ENDPOINT: A URL from Infura or Alchemy to create a JSON RPC provider.
 - CHAIN_ID: The ID for the chain the NFT lives on.
 Defaults to Ethereum Mainnet (ID: 1).
 - FORMAT: The format that you'd like the final data organized by (see section below).